-What is Storm Water?
+What is stormwater?

-When polluted stormwater reaches a water body it can have a harmful impact on the plants and animals in and around the water.
+When polluted stormwater reaches a water body, it can have a harmful impact on the plants and animals in and around the water.

-What is a Storm Water Utility?
+What is a stormwater utility?

-A Storm Water Utility is responsible for funding the operation, management, construction and maintenance of stormwater facilities.
+A stormwater utility is responsible for funding the operation, management, construction and maintenance of stormwater facilities.

-revenue through user fees.
-The fees are used to maintain and upgrade drainage facilities within the City as well as funding state and federal mandates regarding storm water facility reviews, inspections, and the erosion and sediment control program that relates to new construction.
+The fees are used to maintain and upgrade drainage facilities within the City of Arkansas City, as well as to fund state and federal mandates regarding stormwater facility reviews, inspections, and the erosion and sediment control program for new construction.

-- Residential Fees $3.00 per month
+- Residential stormwater fees — $3 per month

-- Commercial Fees $6.00 per month
+- Commercial stormwater fees — $6 per month